litestar-org/polyfactory/docs/usage/fields.rst

     :caption: Using the ``Use`` field with a custom PetFactory to control the generation of a Person's pets list
     :language: python

-The :class:`Use <polyfactory.Use>` class is merely a semantic abstraction that makes the factory cleaner and simpler to understand, you can in fact use any callable (including classes) as values for a factory's attribute directly, and these will be invoked at build-time.
+The :class:`Use <polyfactory.fields.Use>` class is merely a semantic abstraction that makes the factory cleaner and simpler to understand, you can in fact use any callable (including classes) as values for a factory's attribute directly, and these will be invoked at build-time.
 Thus, you could for example re-write the above PetFactory like so:

 .. code-block:: python

     class PetFactory(DataclassFactory[Pet]):
     __model__ = Pet